 - Pain in your mouth or throat that makes it hard to eat or drink

-- Nausea that is not relieved by prescribed medicines
+- Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

-- Rash that is not relieved by prescribed medicines
+- A new rash/itching or a rash that is not relieved by prescribed medicines

-Sexual problems and reproduction concerns may happen.
-In both men and women, this drug may temporarily or permanently affect your ability to have children.
-This cannot be determined before your treatment.
+- Fertility warning: In men and women both, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

 Revised August 2019

 This patient information was developed by Via Oncology, LLC © 2019.
 This information is not intended to be used as a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely entirely on this information for your health care needs.
 Ask your own doctor or health care provider any specific medical questions that you have.